oniony/TMSU/README.md

   to the 'implication' table.
 TMSU will automatically upgrade your database upon first use but you may wish to take a backup beforehand.*

-  * Added --force option to 'tag' command to allow tagging of missing or permission denied paths and broken symlinks.
+  * Added --force option to 'tag' subcommand to allow tagging of missing or permission denied paths and broken symlinks.
   * 'imply' now creates tags if necessary (and 'autoCreateTags' is set).
   * Performance improvements to the virtual filesystem.
   * Fixed 'too many SQL variables' when merging tags applied to lots of files.
   * Added --name option to 'tags' to force printing of name even if there is only a single file argument, which is useful when using xargs.
-  * Replaced 'stats' command with 'info' command (with --stats and --usage options for tag statics and usage counts respectively).
+  * Replaced 'stats' subcommand with 'info' subcommand (with --stats and --usage options for tag statics and usage counts respectively).
   * Included a set of scripts for performing filesystem operations whilst keeping the TMSU database up to date.
 If you wish to use these scripts